aabccd021/Technical-Interview-Assignment-Langaku-Backend/README.md

 As you can see, this will also significantly simplify the SQL query, and reduce the load on the database.

-### Alternative solution / future improvement 2: Pre-aggregation and denormalization
+### Future improvement 2: Pre-aggregation and denormalization

 When our application scales up, and we have a lot of learning log entries, the aggregation query might become slow, as it needs to scan a lot of rows in the `learning_log` table.